Traditional Music Festivals Alive and Relevant?

 My take is that we want more people to participate.
 Let beginners play whatever they can play and when they are more experienced, anything that has some traditional roots is great.
 We want them to come back; soon they are going to be key participants in jams or even performers.
 It wasn’t that long that Chris Thile was a chubby faced little kid competing at Topanga whereas today’s teens look at him as an elder statesman (appropriately, of course, given that he is the recipient of a MacArthur grant and won several Grammy awards, including best folk album this year).
 And now that beginners are no longer on the main stage, maybe the quality in the advanced categories can increase again, especially bands.

 Many musicians themselves only come for the jamming, they don’t care about scheduled bands or the contest.
-And they even pay their own way (no, you won’t get free admission because you play in a band) and contribute hugely to the festival.
-You may find of the best musicians (sometimes even the most famous ones) in jams, they are not scheduled performers.
+And they pay their own way (no, you won’t get free admission because you play in a band) and contribute hugely to the festival.
+You may find of the best musicians (sometimes even the most famous ones) in jams, not as scheduled performers.
 We cannot treat that aspect as an afterthought, it is at the core what makes TBFC the event it is.
 The jamming part is truly grass roots and cannot be organized, the best that can be done is to provide the space.
 Shady spots, near the center of the action so jammers can find their crowd, and yet away from sound systems.
 Like the contest, this aspect is much more easily damaged than rebuilt.
 There is a narrow path to navigate between financial sustainability, attractiveness to musicians who come for jamming/social aspects, general audience.
-But high ticket prices (for scheduled performers that the jammers don’t care about) and blast them with sound systems and that is the end.
+But high ticket prices and loud sound systems would endanger this participation.